octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `NOW` instruction pushes on top of the stack the timestamp of the block whose validation triggered this execution.
 This timestamp does not change during the execution of the contract.

-This small contract registers when it is invoked by storing in a list of timestamps the `NOW` timestamp of this transaction.
+This small contract registers when it is invoked, by storing in a list of timestamps the `NOW` timestamp of its transaction.

 ```
 parameter unit;